-Item Function Reference Mandatory / Optional Requirement WAG-UA-SP-001 Is the root node identified with an invariant node ID?
+Item Function Reference Mandatory / Optional Requirement WAG-UA-SP-001 Is the root node's child element ( rdf:Description element) identified with an invariant node ID?
 7.4 0 WAG-UA-SP-002 Does the profile contain one or more attributes identified in the base vocabulary?
-7.4 WAG-UA-SP-003 Are the component instances of the components identified in the schema?
-7.4 0 WAG-UA-SP-004 Do all profile parsers parse the profile based on the component type? ^{ile} 7.4 O WAG-UA-SP-005 Is the relative order of the profiles to be merged maintained? ^D 7.5 M WAG-UA-SP-006 Are default property values loaded first?
-7.5 declaration that matches one of the allowed namespaces and its prefix does not match the defined prefix.
-WAG-UA-SX-002 Does the encoder, when it encounters a namespace other than those defined here, encode all elements from that namespace using literal tags?
-8.2.1 0 WAG-UA-SX-003 Does the encoder, when it encounters a namespace other than those defined here, encode all attribute names for elements defined in that namespace using literal names?
-8.2.1 0 WAG-UA-SX-004 Does the encoder, when it encounters a namespace other than those defined here, preserve the namespace prefix in the encoding of the tags and attribute names?
-8.2.1 0 WAG-UA-SX-005 Does the encoder, when it encounters a namespace other than those defined here, preserve all namespace declarations (instances of the attribute xmlns)?
-8.2.1 0
+7.4 0 WAG-UA-SP-003 Are the component instances of the components identified in the schema?
+7.4 0 WAG-UA-SP-004 Do all profile parsers parse the profile based on the component type?
+7.4 0 WAG-UA-SP-005 Is the relative order of the profiles to be merged maintained?
+7.5 М WAG-UA-SP-006 Are ccpp:defaults property values loaded first?
+7.5 М